Frequently Asked Questions

 Do you offer degrees in Social Work?

-No. See UT School of Social Work.
+No. See UT Austin School of Social Work.

 Do you offer degrees in Public Health?

-No. See UT Health Science Center (Houston).
+No. See UT Health Science Center at Houston.

 Why don't you send paper applications anymore?